sagemath/sagewiki_to_gh-2022-10-10/education4.md

 Participants from the test sites for the NSF UTMOST project will have first priority for funding, though we may support travel for a few participants with a demonstrated interest and experience in using Sage in educational settings.

+<<Anchor(mailinglist)>>
+== Mailing Lists ==

+ * The mailing list for [[https://groups.google.com/forum/#!forum/sagedays41|Sage Days 41]],  will be used for Education Days also (once created).
+Please add yourself to this list if you are not already on it.
+This will be the primary vehicle for announcements, and last-minute changes during the week.

+ * There is also a list specifically for discussing [[http://groups.google.com/group/sage-edu|education and Sage]].

 <<Anchor(schedule)>>
 == Schedule ==